 We are in the process of moving the Centre for Learning and Teaching website over to Sharepoint so not all of our pages here are up to date.
 Thanks for your patience while we make this move and if you need more information please email Alison Curry at the CLT.

-The Centre for Learning and Teaching works with colleagues across the university and its partner colleges to improve the student learning experience.
-We offer informal consultancy to individuals and course teams, professional development through courses, seminars and online resources, and run a variety of events and conferences such as the annual Learning & Teaching Conference.
+The Centre for Learning and Teaching works with colleagues across the University of Brighton and partner colleges to improve the student learning experience.
+We offer informal consultancy to individuals and course teams, professional development through courses, seminars and online resources, and run a variety of events and conferences such as the Annual Learning and Teaching conference.
 We also undertake educational research projects, some externally funded, others internally commissioned by the University, and contribute to the development of institutional and national policy.

 In collaboration with Information Services the Centre for Learning and Teaching has developed the Digital Literacies Framework which will support the university's digital transformation.

 You can find more information about each of these areas of activity through the links or by using the search box.
 Please contact the CLT office (details at bottom of each page) if you would like to discuss any aspect of your teaching.

 The scholarship of teaching and learning as a means to facilitate social justice in Higher Education: A South African perspective - Professor Brenda Leibowitz, University of Johannesburg

 Tuesday 21 June 2016 (3.00 – 5.00 pm)